I-Prashanth-S/Electra/README.md

 cd ..
 ```

-After installation of the above requirements
+After successfully installing all of the above requirements

 ### Running the code

-Open a terminal in this folder
+Open a terminal in this folder (darkflow)

+and now run the code

 ```
-python code.py
+python maincode.py
 ```

+Now that the code is running

+#### Set up screen

+There are two options to choose from
+1)Setup
+2)Run existing setup

+Map the rooms structure into the image frame and hit Enter to begin processing the video frames

+##### The code is now fully up and running